 Original case - Williams v Network Rail

-In May 2017 we advised on the outcome of this case in which the County Court ruled that the presence of Japanese knotweed on an adjoining property to the claimants' properties was an actionable nuisance and in which the recorder ordered payment of remediation costs plus compensation for any residual fall in the properties' value because of lender caution: link to previous article.
+In May 2017 we advised on the outcome of this case in which the County Court ruled that the presence of Japanese knotweed on an adjoining property to the claimants' properties was an actionable nuisance and in which the recorder ordered payment of remediation costs plus compensation for any residual fall in the properties' value because of lender caution.

 The Court of Appeal on 3 July 2018 upheld the County Court decision but on different grounds.
 Sir Terence Etherton, the Master of the Rolls, said that the County Court decision was wrong as you cannot extend the nuisance of tort to a claim for pure economic loss (in tort you can only claim for physical not economic loss).
 However, he said that Japanese knotweed and its underground roots are a natural hazard and can affect a property owner's ability to fully use and enjoy the land and therefore found that the encroachment of Japanese knotweed onto the claimants' land was "a classic example of interference with the amenity of land" and upheld the County Court decision for that reason.